Signature Methods in Stochastic Portfolio Theory: Numerical Results

 \subsubsection{Rank-based approach: NASDAQ}

+In this part of our empirical analysis we study a rank-based approach to portfolio optimization.
 We consider the \emph{ranked} NASDAQ market and choose as a universe the stocks with ranks $1, \dots, 100$.
-We obtained the data from the CRSP database.\footnote{The raw/processed data required to reproduce our findings cannot be shared at this time due to legal reasons.} We train JL-signature portfolios of dimension $(50,3)$ of type $I$ and randomized signature portfolios of dimension 50 of type $I$ investing in the universe of the 100 largest stocks and use the universe portfolio as the auxiliary portfolio.
+We obtained the data from the CRSP database.\footnote{The raw/processed data required to reproduce our findings cannot be shared at this time due to legal reasons.} We train JL-signature portfolios of dimension $(50,3)$ of type $I$ and randomized signature portfolios of dimension 50 of type $I$ investing in the universe of the 100 largest stocks and use as input the universe weights i.e. $\hat{X}= \hat{\boldsymbol{\mu}}^{\mathcal{U}}$ and the universe portfolio as the auxiliary portfolio (i.e. $\tau= \boldsymbol{\mu}^{\mathcal{U}}$).
 The portfolio is daily re-balanced.
 We train such portfolios in two ways, once in the log-wealth optimization and once in the mean-variance optimization, where in both optimization problems, we measure the performance of the portfolios by the log-relative wealth and the log-wealth achieved in the out-of-sample period.

 We choose $t_0=100$ and take as an in-sample period $2000$ trading days and as an out-of-sample period the following $750$ trading days.
-For the mean-variance optimization task we set the $L^2$-regularization parameter $\gamma_{MV}= 10^{-6}$ and for the log-wealth optimization task we found $\gamma_{LV}= 4.849\cdot 10^{-3}$ for JL-signature portfolios and $\gamma_{LV}= 1\cdot 10^{-2}$ for randomize-signature portfolios during the cross-validation.
-The grid-search for $\gamma_{LV}$ was performed over 100 equally-distant points in $[10^{-6}, 10^{-2}]$.
+For the mean-variance optimization task we set the $L^2$-regularization parameter $\gamma_{MV}= 10^{-6}$ and for the log-wealth optimization task we found $\gamma_{LO}= 4.849\cdot 10^{-3}$ for JL-signature portfolios and $\gamma_{LO}= 1\cdot 10^{-2}$ for randomize-signature portfolios during the cross-validation.
+The grid-search for $\gamma_{LO}$ was performed over 100 equally-distant points in $[10^{-6}, 10^{-2}]$.

 We report the out-of-sample performance of the trained portfolios in Table~\ref{tb:Results_NASDAQ_100} in terms of log-(relative)-wealth with respect to the universe portfolio.
 All but one of the trained portfolios outperform the universe portfolio.